sswahn/cognito/README.md

 ## Usage

-This library uses the `AWS SDK for Javascript v3`.
+This library uses the `AWS SDK for JavaScript v3`.
 All functions require a `CLIENT_ID` environmental variable in your Lambda function, and if adding registered users to a group, a `USER_POOL_ID` environmental variable.

 ### Import
 ```javascript